avimegiddo/word-search-google-sheet/README.md

 2. Click on the ‘USE TEMPLATE‘ button in the top-right corner.
 3. Enter or paste a list of words in Column A, starting on cell A2.
 4. Click the ‘make puzzle + answer key‘ button.
+5. Play digitally by highlighting the cells for each word and clicking 'found word'.
+6. (optional) click 'make PDF' and print copies to play with pen & paper.

 The tool will automatically generate a word search puzzle by randomly placing the words in any possible direction within the grid.
 It will also color-code the cells containing the words to create an answer key.